rory-codes/tag-x/README.md

 * **Minimalist Design:** There is a clear focus on important information with minimal distractions.

-***Landing page** The landing page provides an interesting first impression, hopefully enticing the user to find out more about TAG X.
+* **Landing page** The landing page provides an interesting first impression, hopefully enticing the user to find out more about TAG X.

-***Interactive site ** The site contains interactive components such as the user can toggle between the visibility of paragraphs in history and rules section.

-***Interactive cards** The site has cards which present information to the user depending on which button they click.

-***Adaptive enquiry form** The enquiry form will adapt depending on the button pressed to access the enquiry form.
-Parents name field will not appear on the adult enquiry form and the drop down list will change depending on adult of junior enquiry form.

 ### Colour
 The colour scheme was selected in coordination with the TAG X brand logo.
 The colouring creates a bespoke feel to the website and creates a warm, professional appearance for users.